bdgwallet/bdkmanager-swift/README.md

-# BDK Manager for iOS / Swift
+# BDKManager for iOS / Swift

 This package makes it easier to work with [bdk-swift](https://github.com/bitcoindevkit/bdk-swift) on iOS by providing good defaults, simple setup and modern SwiftUI compatible convenience methods and parameters.